deepsense-ai/seahorse/docs/operations/read_dataframe.md

 includeOperationsMenu: true
 ---

-Reads a DataFrame from a specified data storage type.
+Reads a DataFrame from a specified data storage.

-Supports reading files (CSV, JSON or PARQUET) from local file system, Amazon S3 and HDFS (it supports reading Hadoop-compatible partitioned files).
+It supports reading files (CSV, JSON or PARQUET) from local file system, Amazon S3 and HDFS (it supports reading Hadoop-compatible partitioned files).

 Additionally, HTTP/HTTPS and FTP URLs are supported.
 E.g. specifying